 When new products come out such as Panasonic's new GH4, BorrowLenses is rather quick to offer it for rental.
 You can already reserve the GH4 through the BorrowLenses website although it is not currently available for rent until the 28th of May (next week).
 This quick turn-around is ideal for someone who wants to rent a new camera, lens, or accessory in order to try it out and decide whether or not you went to buy it at full retail price.

-As for pricing, BorrowLenses offers competitive and affordable rates which vary from product to product.
+As for pricing, BorrowLenses offers competitive and affordable rates that vary from product to product.
 However, the longer you intend to rent the gear, the more you'll spend.
-If you're looking rent a camera, lens, or accessory for a few months at a time, you may just be better off buying the product as the rental fees for that duration will be rather significant.
+If you're looking to rent a camera, lens, or accessory for a few months at a time, you may just be better off buying the product as the rental fees for that duration will be rather significant.

-Another important aspect on pricing is dealing with cancellations.
-Since I experienced my CES 2014 flight being cancelled, I was forced to cancel my rental within 24-hours of my scheduled pickup and in return was hit with a cancellation fee equal to one day's rental plus I was still charged an additional fee as I scheduled the items for pickup at a local camera store in Vegas whom BorrowLenses is affiliated with (this can be arranged for an additional courier fee of $15-$25 at select locations across the U.S.).
+Another important aspect of pricing is dealing with cancellations.
+Since I experienced my CES 2014 flight being canceled, I was forced to cancel my rental within 24-hours of my scheduled pickup and in return was hit with a cancellation fee equal to one day's rental plus I was still charged an additional fee as I scheduled the items for pickup at a local camera store in Vegas whom BorrowLenses is affiliated with (this can be arranged for an additional courier fee of $15-$25 at select locations across the U.S.).

-Throughout the cancellation process, I dealt with multiple BorrowLenses customer service representatives and each of them were surprisingly courteous and helpful which was relieving as I wasn't in the best mood at the time.
+Throughout the cancellation process, I dealt with multiple BorrowLenses customer service representatives and each of them was surprisingly courteous and helpful which was relieving as I wasn't in the best mood at the time.
 I did not blame them for still charging me as they have plenty of overhead costs associated with the business.
 The moral of this story is simple, do not place a rental order and cancel last-minute unless your ready to eat what could be a pretty hefty fee (depending on the size of your order).

 As a BorrowLenses.com member, you are entitled to the following benefits: